eslint/eslint/docs/rules/padding-line-between-statements.md

 ## Rule Details

-This rule does nothing if no configuration.
+This rule does nothing if no configurations are provided.

 A configuration is an object which has 3 properties; `blankLine`, `prev` and `next`.
-For example, `{ blankLine: "always", prev: "var", next: "return" }` means "it requires one or more blank lines between a variable declaration and a `return` statement."
+For example, `{ blankLine: "always", prev: "var", next: "return" }` means "one or more blank lines are required between a variable declaration and a `return` statement."
 You can supply any number of configurations.
 If a statement pair matches multiple configurations, the last matched configuration will be used.

 ```json